 Liesbet Hooghe and Gary Marks.
 2016.
 Community, Scale, and Regional Governance: A Postfunctionalist Theory of Governance, Vol. II.
 Oxford: Oxford University Press, 195pp.
-Published Aug 2016.
+Aug 2016.

 The book argues that jurisdictional design is shaped by functional and communal pressures.
 Functional pressures arise from the character of the public goods provided by government: their scale economies, externalities, and informational asymmetries.
 However, to explain demands for self-rule one needs to understand how people think and act in relation to the communities they conceive themselves belonging.
 The authors demonstrate that scale and community explain basic features of governance, including the growth of multiple tiers over the past six decades; how jurisdictions are designed; why governance within the state has become differentiated; and the extent to which regions exert authority.

-This is the first of five ambitious volumes theorizing the structure of governance above and below the central state.
+This is the first of four ambitious volumes theorizing the structure of governance above and below the central state.
 This book sets out a measure of regional authority for 81 countries in North America, Europe, Latin America, Asia, and the Pacific from 1950 to 2010.
 Subnational authority is exercised by individual regions, and this measure is the first that takes individual regions as the unit of analysis.
 On the premise that transparency is a fundamental virtue in measurement, the authors chart a new path in laying out their theoretical, conceptual, and scoring decisions before the reader.
 The book also provides summaries of regional governance in 81 countries for scholars and students alike.

 Liesbet Hooghe, Gary Marks, Arjan H. Schakel 2010.
 The Rise of Regional Authority: A Comparative Study of 42 Democracies (1950-2006).
 London: Routledge, 224pp.